KulkarniKaustubh/dotfiles/zsh/README.md

 - `figlet`
 - `lolcat`

-Also install the fonts from the `fonts` directory.
+Also install the fonts from the `fonts` directory. `Speed.flf` is a `figlet` font, and `MesloLGS NF Regular.ttf` is a system font.
+Change your terminal's font to "MesloLGS NF Regular".
-`sudo cp ./fonts/Speed.flf /usr/share/figlet/fonts/` or figure out where the fonts are using the `whereis figlet` command.

 Steps: